- Address: Department of Pharmacy, University of Naples “Federico II”, via Mezzocannone 16, 80134 Naples, Italy

 Airport Naples has an international airport (Naples-Capodichino).
 Despite Capodichino Airport is the only Naples City Airport, the services are efficient and it offers a variety of flights, allowing people to reach many destinations, including intercontinental ones.
 The easiest way to reach the city from the airport is by taxi.
 The taxi stop is located just outside the Airport Arrivals.
 There is also a bus service, named ALIBUS, which links airport to downtown city.
 This bus makes two stops: one at the central railway station and the second at Piazza Municipio (near the hotels).
 The departure of this bus is just outside the Airport Arrivals.

 Train Naples has mean train station (Naples – Central Station) and high speed train (FrecciaRossa) which links to Bologna, Firenze, Genova, Milan, Rome, Salerno, Turin.
-The high speed train (FrecciaRossa) connecting Naples to with Rome in just over an hour and to Milan in less than 5 hours, via Bologna, Florence and Rome.
+The high speed train (FrecciaRossa) connecting Naples to Rome in just over an hour and to Milan in less than 5 hours, via Bologna, Florence and Rome.
 For more information you can visit the train company webpage: http://www.trenitalia.com.
 The Naples Central Station is inside the city.
 Subway, bus terminal and taxi station are connected with the station.

 Port The Beverello port of the city is particularly large and efficient, with landing places for ferries and hydrofoils arriving from the nearby Tyrrhenian islands, as well as ships which travel much greater distances.
 Many companies make use of its port.